WalterDan/WalterDan/README.md

 - 👋 Hi, I’m @WalterDan
-- 👀 I’m interested in data analytics and industrial automation
-- 🌱 I’m currently learning data analytics
+- 👀 I am your Data Analyst and Business Intelligence expert
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m here to help businesses and cross functional teams make decisions, backed by data.
 - 📫 How to reach me www.linkedin.com/in/walter-daniel-godswill
 <!---
 WalterDan/WalterDan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.